Iambiswajit-C/digitalsparkhq/services/social-media/index.md

         </h3>
         <div id="faq5" class="accordion-collapse collapse" data-bs-parent="#faqAccordion">
           <div class="accordion-body text-white-75">
             Yes.
-We work with clients across the UK, Europe, and India and align communication with your time zone to ensure smooth collaboration and faster results.
+We work with clients across the UK, Europe, and North America and align communication with your time zone to ensure smooth collaboration and faster results.
           </div>
         </div>
       </div>